The Society Constitution

 IV.
 Board of Directors

-A. Composition: The Board of Directors Board normally consists of four officers, six at-large Directors, and four ex officio members.
+: The Board of Directors Board normally consists of three officers, six at-large Directors, and up to six [number not to exceed the number of at-large directors] ex officio members.

-1. The officers include the Vice President/President-Elect, elected by the membership to a one-year term followed by a one-year term as President and a one-year term as Past President; the President; the Past President; and the Secretary-Treasurer, elected by the membership to a three-year term renewable indefinitely.
+1. The officers are the Vice President/President-Elect, elected by the membership to a two-year term (2023/24 was a transition year during which the nominated Vice President/President-elect served one year only) followed by a two-year term as President; the President; and the Secretary-Treasurer, elected by the membership to a three-year term renewable indefinitely.

 2. The six At-Large Directors are elected by the membership to serve staggered three-year terms.

-3. The ex officio members include the Editor of the journal Spiritus, appointed by the Board to a five-year term renewable indefinitely; the two Co-chairs of the AAR Christian Spirituality Group, appointed by the Board to staggered three-year terms, renewable once; and the Liaison Member, elected by the membership to a nonrenewable five-year term on the Board of Directors.
-The Liaison Member serves a concurrent term on the Editorial Board of Spiritus.
+3. The ex officio members are the Editor of the journal Spiritus, appointed by the Board to a five-year term renewable indefinitely; the Liaison Member, elected by the membership to a nonrenewable five-year term on the Board of Directors.
+The Liaison Member serves a concurrent term on the Editorial Board of Spiritus; the Chairperson of the International Relations Committee; Coordinator of the Emerging Scholars Group; and the Communications Director on a one-year term renewable indefinitely.

 C. Executive Committee of the Board of Directors: The Executive Committee shall consist of the President, Vice President/President-Elect, and Secretary/Treasurer, with the President acting as chair.
 The Executive Committee shall have the responsibilities listed in the By-Laws of the Society, consisting primarily of overseeing the day-to-day business and affairs of the Society.